Database of Drone Motors, Propellers and ESCs - How to Search

 Uploading Your Data

 Uploading your own data to the database is a great way to visualize your test results for your own use, to share with colleagues, and to contribute to the greater testing community.
-Part 3 of our video series takes you through this process.

 Uploading data requires a database account, an RCbenchmark test stand, and our free software, which you can download here.